 Admit it: Cuddling adorable cats and dogs barely seems like work.
 And at the Humane Society, you can volunteer to do said cuddling, or any other number of tasks that aid in the organization's goals of finding homes for stray pets.
 Volunteers do everything from administrative tasks to walking dogs to planning events and community outreach.
 So, even if you’re not a pet person, the Humane Society has a volunteer role for you.
 But, honestly, once you see those little faces you’ll want to spend more time here than at home.

-.
+There is no better way to get to know South Florida’s most unique landscaping than taking some time to volunteer in Everglades National Park.
 The Volunteer-in-Parks program allows you to do anything from working directly with park rangers to taking part in complex restoration projects.
 The program is one of the best in all the national parks, earning the coveted George P. Hartzog Award for going above and beyond to increase awareness.
 Volunteering is especially nice to do this time of year, when the Glades aren’t sweltering and the mosquito population is down.

 Sign up here for our daily Miami email and be the first to get all the food/drink/fun in town.